snormore/zkauth/README.md

 dev/k8s-deploy
 ```

-Exec into the client container and `zkauth-client`:
+Exec into the client container and use the `zkauth-client` CLI:

 ```sh
 dev/k8s-exec-client